Skip to main content

 Assessing progress in meeting the EITI Standard

 The EITI holds all implementing countries to the same global standard.
-Through Validation, the EITI’s quality assurance mechanism, implementing countries are assessed on their ability to meet the provisions of the EITI Standard.
+Through Validation, the EITI’s quality assurance mechanism, implementing countries are assessed on their performance in meeting the requirements of the EITI Standard and efforts to address key governance challenges.

-Validation promotes dialogue and learning at a country level, providing countries with an opportunity to communicate progress and to identify and address challenges in EITI implementation.
-It captures stakeholder views and allows countries to highlight their perspectives on the effectiveness and sustainability of EITI implementation.
-It acknowledges that countries have different starting points and face diverse challenges in implementing the EITI, and that they will use the EITI to address their most pressing priorities for improving extractives governance.
+Validation promotes learning and dialogue, providing countries with an opportunity to communicate progress and identify areas for improvement.
+It captures stakeholder views and allows countries to highlight their perspectives on the effectiveness and sustainability of their EITI implementation.
+It also acknowledges that countries have different starting points and face diverse challenges in implementing the EITI.
+By maintaining rigour while accounting for country contexts, Validation provides a clear and robust assessment of how EITI implementation is driving change.

 How Validation works